 - 1 Self-erect portable tower cranes

 - 5 Self erecting tower

-Self erecting tower cranes represent a new type of technology, which are increasingly utilized in Europe to construct and service low to mid-rise buildings.
+The Self-erect portable tower cranes represent a new type of technology, which is increasingly utilized in Europe to construct and service low to mid-rise buildings.

-Despite the similar name, self-erecting tower cranes are not assembled or operated as a traditional high-rise tower crane.
+Despite the similar name, self-erecting tower cranes are not assembled or operated as traditional high-rise tower cranes.
 Self-erecting tower cranes are driven to the Jobsite and can be set up in under an hour by unfolding in a controlled sequence.

-The Department’s current crane regulations do not address self-erecting tower cranes.
-It is recommended that the Department develop a regulatory and licensing system specific to self-erecting tower cranes.
+The current crane regulations do not address self-erecting tower cranes.
+It is recommended that develop a regulatory and licensing system specific to self-erecting tower cranes.
 This will enable the industry to utilize the flexibility and efficiencies offered by self-erecting tower cranes while ensuring safe operation.

 Benefits of using a Self Erecting Tower Crane: (SETC)

 - Self Erecting Tower Cranes (SETCs) are all operated by radio remote control, allowing the Crane Operator the flexibility to move with his load and deliver it exactly to where it is required.